The CodeRefinery project

 Instructor training workshops take 2 days and cover this lesson material.

-Learners should have some familiarity with good software development practices, especially in the context of scientific software, and be interested in sharing knowledge and teaching.
+- Level of Instructor training workshops - Learners should have some familiarity with good software development practices, especially in the context of scientific software, and be interested in sharing knowledge and teaching.

 We have organized hackathons, get-together events and shorter workshops customized for individual research groups.
 Regularly we also host online Open House events where CodeRefinery instructors together with a wider community of interested people work in sprints on topics ranging from lesson development to website updates.